 They say all mushrooms are edible — once.

 I have been hunting and eating wild mushrooms for more than 20 years.
 What makes me an expert?
 The fact that I’m still alive.
 I’ve taught thousands of others to do the same, and they’re all experts, too.

 The world is full of expert foragers.
-Practically none of them have ever consulted an identification book or app.
+Practically none of them have ever used an ID book or app.
 How do they survive?
-They do the one thing anyone who wants to forage safely needs to do.
-It’s what you do when you’re not sure what you’ve found is edible.
+They do the only thing you need to do to forage safely.
+Do you know what that is?
+What do you do when you’re not sure what you’ve found is edible?
 It’s the only thing you need to remember, and it’s just one word.
 It’s a verb with just three letters.

 Here’s a hint: it’s not eat, try, run, see or die.
 It’s not 911 either, though that’s close.

 To ask means to consult another person — particularly someone who knows more than you do.
 I highly discourage beginners from using ID books or apps.
 At best, you’ll spend two hours on what would otherwise take two minutes.
 At worst, well, you know the expression, “If at first you don’t succeed?”
 It doesn’t apply to wild mushrooms.